-FamilyPosted on Thursday, July 5th, 2012 at 12:28 pm in All of Jennifer Lehr MFT's Blog, Marriage and Relationships, Self Reflection.
+FamilyPosted on Thursday, July 5th, 2012 at 12:28 pm in All Posts, Marriage & Relationship Help, Self Reflection.

 This past Saturday Mike and I were married.
 Our wedding was beautiful and felt blessed.
 We were surrounded by love and support.
 We shared our inner feelings about each other in a visible ceremony of commitment.
 A wedding is such a powerful ritual because it symbolizes family, commitment, love, and connection.
 It symbolizes a new beginning and beginnings always speak to hope and possibility.